redis/node-redis/README.md

 * `command` name of the command that will be registered in the client
 * `scriptFile` name of the file containing the script.
 If no extension is given `.lua` is used.
-* `numberOfKeys` the number of Keys the script uses
+* `numberOfKeys` the number of Redis keys the script uses ()
 * `callback` optional callback

-For more details on Redis Lua Scripting see http://redis.io/commands/eval
+For more details on passing arguments to scripts and other important details about Lua scripting in general read the Redis EVAL command page at http://redis.io/commands/eval

 After the script has been loaded you can call it as any native command, by using

     client.command(key1, key2, ..., [callback]);

 For example, imagine you need to implement a conditional increment command without using MULTI/EXEC/WATCH.
-Create a file called `cincr.lua` with the following content
+Create a file called `cincr.lua` with the following content:

     -- Conditional Increment
     -- Increment Key if value is bigger than ARGV[1]